When Your AI Chatbot Should Shut Up and Call a Human

 Let's get specific.
 There are certain situations where AI just can't help, no matter how smart it is.
 If you try to automate these, you're asking for trouble.

-Billing Disputes
+Billing disputes

 "I was charged twice" or "My discount didn't apply" are not AI territory.
 This is legal and financial stuff.
 One wrong move and you're in chargeback land.
 Hand these off immediately.

 "Can I get this in a custom size?" or "Do you do bulk orders with logo printing?" — these aren't FAQ questions.
 They're sales opportunities that need a human touch.
-Your AI might technically be able to explain your custom order process, but it can't negotiate, upsell, or build rapport.

-Threatening to Leave a Bad Review
+Threatening to leave a bad review

 How We Built Handoff at FunctionalAI

-The core concept: Every message gets an evaluation score.
+The core concept: every message gets an evaluation score.

 After your AI responds, we run it through an evaluator that checks:

-• Did the customer use any handoff keywords? ("human," "agent," "representative")
+- Did the customer use any handoff keywords? ("human," "agent," "representative")

-• What's the sentiment of their last message? (angry, frustrated, neutral, happy)
+- What's the sentiment of their last message? (angry, frustrated, neutral, happy)

-• Have they asked the same question multiple times?
+- Have they asked the same question multiple times?

-• Did they mention anything in your custom handoff rules? (billing, defect, complaint)
+- Did they mention anything in your custom handoff rules? (billing, defect, complaint)

 If any of these triggers fire, we auto-pause the AI and notify you.
 Here's what that looks like:

 The evaluation scores show up right in the conversation.
 You can see exactly why the AI decided to hand off.
 No black box.
-No mystery.
-"Customer mentioned billing (80% confidence), sentiment detected as frustrated (65% confidence)" — stuff like that.

 The Safety Net: Auto-Pause After X Messages

-Here's something a lot of chatbot platforms don't talk about: Sometimes your rules miss things.
+Sometimes your rules miss things.
 Sentiment detection isn't perfect.
 Keyword matching isn't perfect.
 So you need a safety net.

-The simple solution: Set a max message count.
+The simple solution: set a max message count.

 If a conversation goes beyond, say, 10 messages back-and-forth without resolution, something's wrong.
 Either the AI doesn't understand what they want, or it's a complex issue that needs a human.
 Automatically pause and notify your team.